chadlaban/chadlaban/README.md

 ### :space_invader: What keeps me motivated?

-When I started coding, things can be quite overwhelming, sometimes I get so many ideas that I want to create but don't get the results or output that I want.
-What keeps me going is that I think of why I started the idea, why I started to create it, what made me think of doing it, and what can I benefit from it on the long run.
-Also, I always make sure that I have time to breath and enjoy the little things outside work or any project that I'm on.
+When I began coding, it was often overwhelming with many ideas but not always the desired results.
+What keeps me motivated is remembering why I started each project and its long-term benefits.
+I also ensure to take breaks and enjoy the little things outside of work.
 <br />
 <br />